TOGETHER WE CAN MAKE A DIFFERENCE.

 + IPEE

 IPEE (pronounced “E-Pay-Ay”) stands for Iglesia del Pacto Evangélico del Ecuador, which means that it is the Evangelical Covenant Church of Ecuador.
 IPEE was birthed in the late ‘40s by American Covenant missionaries who had come to Ecuador to help establish two schools.
-Currently, there are over 90 Covenant churches in Ecuador that are spread out throughout the country and are broken up into six districts of churches.
+Currently, there are over 80 Covenant churches in Ecuador that are spread out throughout the country and are broken up into six districts of churches.
 IPEE is now legally independent from their American sister-church but still work hand-in-hand in many facets and projects.
-Joel and Kim are missionaries through the Evangelical Covenant Church of the United States and Canada and are serving Ecuador by invitation of IPEE.
+The Santiago Partnership is serving Ecuador by invitation of IPEE.

 + Evangelical Covenant Church